How often do you think about what type of water you drink?

 But is there a "best" type of water?
 Is any one type of water better than another?

-In this post, we’ll take a deep dive into the most common types of water available to you to help you see which is the smartest choice for you to drink on a daily basis.
+In this post, we’ll take a deep dive into the various types of water available to you to help you see which is the smartest choice for you to drink on a daily basis.

 Tap water comes from your kitchen faucets or from the hose you hook up to your kitchen fridge (if it has a built-in water dispenser).
 It’s fed into your home by pipes that connect you to the local or municipal water supply.